PedanticHacker/ReChess/README.md

 *Selecting a move from the chess notation table.*

-![ReChess on Windows 11](link "ReChess on Windows 11") *Analyzing a position with the default Stockfish 16 engine.*
+![ReChess on Windows 11](link "ReChess on Windows 11") *Analyzing a position with the default Stockfish 16.1 engine.*

 ![ReChess on Windows 11](link "ReChess on Windows 11") *Promoting a white pawn to a queen, a rook, a bishop or a knight.*

 ## UCI Engine Integration

-By default, ReChess integrates the UCI-based Stockfish 16 engine for Windows, Linux and macOS.
+By default, ReChess integrates the UCI-based Stockfish 16.1 engine for either the Windows, a Linux-based or the macOS operating system.

-A non-default engine can also be loaded and played against, but it must be based on the UCI protocol.
+A non-default engine can also be loaded and played against, but it must support the UCI protocol.

 ## Requirements